erlcloud/erlcloud/README.md

 ## Notes ##

 Indentation in contributions should follow indentation style of surrounding text.
 In general it follows default indentation rules of official erlang-mode as provided by OTP team.

+## Best Practices ##

+- Public interfaces with paging logic should prefer {ok, Results, Marker} style to the {{paged, Marker}, Results} found in some modules
+- Public interfaces should normally expose proplists over records